 Except for maybe a steaming bowl of soup with a couple of these golden, buttery, perfect crostini to dip into it!

-I love sourdough – not only for its nutritional benefits but also because its more airy texture makes for a wonderfully light and crispy crostini.
-Try my simple sourdough recipe if you’re looking for a good recipe.
+I love sourdough, not only for its nutritional benefits, but also because its airy texture makes for a wonderfully light and crispy crostini.
+Try my Simple Sourdough Bread Recipe if you’re looking for a good loaf of bread.

 Step 1.
 Preheat oven to 400F.

 Step 2.
-Slice sourdough to desired thickness and place on parchment-lined baking sheet.
+Slice the sourdough to your desired thickness and place it in a single layer on a parchment paper lined baking pan.

 Step 3.
-Cook for 4 minutes, turn slices over and cook for another 4 minutes.
+Cook for 4 minutes, turn the bread slices over, and cook for another 4 minutes.
+You may need less time for thinner slices, so watch them closely.

 Step 5.
 While the broiler is heating, butter one side of each bread slice.
-After brushing all slices with butter, broil for 1-2 minutes, or until the edges just begin to darken.
+After brushing all of the slices with butter, broil for 1-2 minutes, or until the edges just begin to darken golden brown.

-- Replacing the butter with Parmesan cheese or another type of cheese
+- Replace the butter with Parmesan cheese or another type of cheese for cheesy crostinis.

-Boost the flavor of these scrumptious little crusts and sprinkle:
+Boost the flavor of these scrumptious little toasts and top the recipe crostini with one of the following:

 - Goat cheese